drupal-graphql-compose/documentation/core/nodes.md

 Each node type has the option to `Enable single query`.

 The node's schema type name is used to name the query.
-For example, an `article` node type will have a single query of `nodeArticle`.
+For example, an `article` node type will have a query of `nodeArticle`.

 ```graphql
 {